 Cultural resources encompass all the physical evidence of past human activity.
 They include the following:

-- Built resources older than 50 years, including buildings and structures, transmission lines, bulkheads, and levees
+- Built resources older than fifty years, including buildings and structures, transmission lines, bulkheads, and levees

 - Traditional cultural places and sacred sites